-One of the most common complaints of cat owners is the habit their animal has of spending the night streaking through the house, pouncing on people and singing at the highest volume imaginable.
+One of the most common complaints of cat owners is their pet’s habit of spending the night streaking through the house, pouncing on people, and singing at the highest volume imaginable.
 What causes cats to become so much louder and more active at night?
 Is there any hope for sleep when a cat is in the house?

 1. Instinctual Feline Behavior

 Large cats living in the wild, as well as feral cats and domestic strays, are most active at night because that is when they hunt their prey.
 An adopted stray cat may find it challenging to adapt to a new schedule once it finds a new home.
 Even cared-for housecats allowed to be outside at night engaged in hunting or wandering may continue with their habits when they are back inside due to poor weather.